|

 station we were planning on transferring through (Javel Andre

 Citroen) was closed.
 Bummer.
+We

 rode the train to its end point and it circled back going in the